Dizzy: Large-Scale Crawling and Analysis of Onion Services: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Udesh Kumarasinghe and the folks at the Cybersecurity Initiative for Blockchain Research (CIBR) for their help and feedback.\footnote{\url{https://cibr.qcri.org}} This research was partially supported by Qatar National Research Fund, a member of Qatar Foundation, through grant \#QNRF-AICC01-1228-170004.
+We would like to thank the folks at the Cybersecurity Initiative for Blockchain Research (CIBR) for their help and feedback.\footnote{\url{https://cibr.qcri.org}} This research was partially supported by Qatar National Research Fund through grant \#QNRF-AICC01-1228-170004.

 \setcitestyle{numbers}